Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 What is the best loan for paying medical bills?

-If borrowing is unavoidable, a credit union personal loan or a CDFI loan offers the lowest rates — typically 6–18% APR — compared to payday or installment loan products.
+If borrowing is unavoidable, a credit union personal loan or a CDFI loan offers the lowest rates, typically 6–18% APR, compared to payday or installment loan products.
 Avoid any lender that does not disclose the full APR before you sign.
 For more on safer borrowing, see payday loans vs. personal loans and which one actually saves money.

 Can I negotiate a medical bill before paying it?

 Yes.
 Patients can request an itemized bill, challenge billing errors, and negotiate a lower total before making any payment.
 Many hospitals will reduce balances by 20–40% for self-pay patients who ask.
-This negotiated amount can then be paid via an interest-free payment plan, eliminating the need for any loan.
+That negotiated amount can then be paid via an interest-free payment plan, eliminating the need for any loan.

 Are there programs that pay off medical debt for free?